-C. Determining APH Production on Non-loss Units when Unharvested Due to Processor's Lack of Capacity
+B. Determining APH Production on Non-loss Units when Unharvested Due to Processor's Lack of Capacity

-When acreage in non-loss units will not be harvested due to the processor's lack of capacity to process the sugar beets, harvested production from acreage within the same unit may be used as the appraisal for APH purposes for the unharvested acres, if:
+When acreage in non-loss units will not be harvested due to the processor's lack of capacity to process the sugar beets, harvested production from acreage within the same unit may be used as the appraisal for APH purposes for the unharvested acres, if

-- more than 50 percent of the sugar beet acreage within a field is harvested; or - more than 50 percent of a person's unit is harvested when more than one person is operating in the same field. - (1) The insured must notify the AIP if any portion of the insured crop will be abandoned. - (2) The AIP must verify that the applicable acreage requirement (more than 50 percent) is met and, with the insured's consent, the AIP may use the harvested acreage's actual yield per acre calculated in pounds of raw sugar of sugar beets, using the sugar content of the harvested acreage, as the appraisal for the unharvested acreage. - (a) The insured must provide the AIP with a legible map or photo identifying the unharvested and abandoned sugar beet acreage; and - (b) The AIP will use the map or photo and the insured's notification of abandonment as documentation of the unharvested acreage.
+- more than 50 percent of the sugar beet acreage within a field is harvested; or - more than 50 percent of a person's unit is harvested when more than one person is operating in the same field. - (1) The insured must notify the AIP if any portion of the insured crop will be abandoned. - (2) The AIP must verify that the applicable acreage requirement (more than 50 percent) is met and, with the insured's consent, the AIP may use the harvested acreage's actual yield per acre calculated in pounds of raw sugar of sugar beets, using the sugar content of the harvested acreage, as the appraisal for the unharvested acreage. - (a) The insured must provide the AIP with a legible map or photo identifying the unharvested and abandoned sugar beet acreage; and - (b) The AIP will use the map or photo and the insured's notification of abandonment as documentation of the unharvested acreage. - (3) An appraisal to determine the potential production is required if: - (a) 50 percent or less of the sugar beet acreage for the field is harvested; or

-C. Determining APH Production on Non-loss Units when Unharvested Due to Processor's Lack of Capacity (Continued)
+B. Determining APH Production on Non-loss Units when Unharvested Due to Processor's Lack of Capacity (Continued)

-- (3) An appraisal to determine the potential production is required if: - (a) 50 percent or less of the sugar beet acreage for the field is harvested; or - (b) 50 percent or less of the unit is harvested when the field consists of more than one insurable entity. - (4) Coverage ends with the abandonment of the crop on the unit.
+- (b) 50 percent or less of the unit is harvested when the field consists of more than one insurable entity. - (4) Coverage ends with the abandonment of the crop on the unit.
 Therefore, once the acreage has been left unharvested because the production will not be accepted by the processor due to storage or processing capacity, insurance on the abandoned acreage ends. - (5) AIPs must notify the insured of these requirements and ensure harvested production from one insured is not used to establish a yield for the unharvested acreage of any other insured.

-D. Determining APH Production Lost Due to Harvest Prior to Full Maturity
+C. Determining APH Production Lost Due to Harvest Prior to Full Maturity